LucasBehrendt/tech-blog/README.md

 - The post field has a FK to the Post model, to make sure the comment is assigned to the correct blog post.

 ### Wireframes

-Wireframes were created using Balsamiq.
+Wireframes were created using Balsamiq to help the planning process and get an idea of how the site was to be built.
+The finished site came very close to these mockups, with some minor adjustments.

 <details>